• Skip to primary navigation

 Here’s the direct URL link.

 First Additional Tip • When it comes to teaching children how to sing, I’ve suggested that it’s crucial to have excellent repertoire.
-But something else must be borne in mind: every few minutes you need to switch to something else, lest their attention span wane.
+But something else must be borne in mind: every few minutes you need to switch to something else—to keep them engaged and make sure their minds don’t wander.
 That means the teacher must have plenty prepared.
 In particular, the conscientious choirmaster must “look ahead” many months in advance, so that at each meeting your students can make a little bit of progress.

 Second Additional Tip • I feel we should also be teaching the children things that have ‘perennial’ value.
 Therefore, I always include tiny lessons in Lingua Latina, church history, and theology.
 For example, we’re currently working on a TANTUM ERGO from the Motecta Trium Vocum collection by Kevin Allen.
 I insist that each child not only has the Latin memorized, but can also translate each word.
 Several literal translations can be found in the Brébeuf Catholic Hymnal, such as this one: